kaunel85/ong-bylaws/bylaws.md

 45. After two consecutive ties, a designated Chapter Advisory Board representative will vote along with the Active Members in attendance in a third round of voting.
 If none is present, the president shall vote.

-46. Members may not hold more than 2 officer positions, unless allowed by the Executive Committee or unless the chapter size is less than 25 eligible Members.
+46. Active Members may not hold more than 2 officer positions, unless allowed by the Executive Committee or unless the chapter size is less than 25 eligible Active Members.

-47. For any vacant position immediately following elections, the Executive Committee may appoint, by 66% vote, a Member to fill the vacancy for a term valid until the next general election.
-The Executive Committee must make the appointments for the vacant positions no later than 48 hours following the elections.
+47. For any vacant position the Executive Committee may appoint by 66% vote, an Active Member to fill the vacancy for a term valid until the Chapter motions for an election or the next scheduled election.
-    1. Any appointments must be approved by the active chapter with a 50% vote at the next chapter meeting.

 ARTICLE V: CHAPTER FINANCES AND BUDGETING
 -----------------------------------------